DKPistilli/hosebox/README.md

     - [ ] create "/league" page and add League button to <Header/>
     - [ ] create some sort of league schedule-view and/or standings-view.
     - [ ] write and display some sort of flavor about the history of the league?
+- [X] KNOWN BUG: MDFC (Modal Dual Face Cards).
+Currently, they do not display correctly, due to JSON structure.
 - [X] Sidebar
     - [X] implement <Sidebar /> component which has a button to view <Inventory />, <Wishlist />, <Decks />
     - [X] Create file structure for Sidebar so that decks can display down the sidebar (and scroll)